↑

 Transportation

-Patients and caregivers throughout my nursing career have shared their frustrations with me.
-Driving to medical appointments is stressful for many people!
+Throughout my nursing career, both patients and caregivers have shared their frustrations with me.
+Driving to medical appointments is stressful or difficult for many people!

-Rides to the correct entrance at the university hospital (with very large parking lots), doctor appointments, therapy visits, and various procedures are priceless to both caregivers and the patients.
+Rides to the correct entrance at the university hospitals (or healthcare systems with large parking lots), doctor appointments, therapy visits, and various procedures are priceless to caregivers and patients.

-Several years ago my mom received chemotherapy treatments and my dad went to outpatient rehab.
-Friends drove them to some of those visits and that was very encouraging to both of my parents.
+Several years ago, my mom received chemotherapy treatments, and my dad went to outpatient rehab.
+Friends drove them to some of those visits, which was helpful and encouraging to my parents.
+Other friends provided gas cards, too.

-If you do not know of someone personally, I have found housekeepers on Care.com.
-They have a free and a premium option.
+If you do not know someone personally, I have found housekeepers on Care.com.

-The premium option allows you to search their database, seek references and compare.
+They have free and premium options.
+The premium option allows you to search their database, seek references, and compare.

-The free version allows you to post a job so people can email a bid to you.
-I would recommend using the free version to try it and if you think you’ll use it for a while, purchase the premium plan to get the greatest value – and the best information to make decisions.
+The free version allows you to post a job so people can email you a bid.
+I recommend trying the free version, and if you think you’ll use it for a while, purchase the premium plan to get the greatest value and the best information to make decisions.

-While not a service my dad needs right now, a gift of respite care or a hired caregiver may be appreciated by some.
-Care.com would be a great resource for this too.
+While not a service my dad needs right now, some may appreciate a gift of respite care or a hired caregiver.
+Care.com would be an excellent resource for this, too.

 Depending on their living arrangement, help with outside projects may be a good idea.

-My dad mows the lawn and works in the yard for respite so we don’t hire this out for him.
+My dad mows the lawn and works in the yard to relax, so we don’t hire this out for him.
 But for some male caregivers, lawn services would be a great idea.

-During the fall my family has hired people to clean out their gutters or rake leaves (and pinecones).
-But my dad prefers to do his own clean out of his garden and flower beds.
+During the fall, my family has hired people to clean out their gutters or rake leaves (and pinecones).
+But my dad prefers to clean his own garden and flower bed out because he can still do it.
+It’s good exercise, and it lets him be outside.
+So gloves might be appreciated by someone who finds yard work relaxing.

-And during the winter, neighbors have helped my parents by shoveling (or snow blowing) snow off of the driveway and sidewalks.
+During the winter, neighbors have helped my parents by shoveling (or snowblowing) snow off the driveway and sidewalks.

 Products that Make the Best Ideas for Male Caregivers